Ray's Male Heterosexual Dance Hall

 Ray's Male Heterosexual Dance Hall is a 1987 American short comedy film directed by Bryan Gordon.
 At the 60th Academy Awards, held in 1988, it won an Oscar for Best Short Subject.

+Plot

+An unemployed man discovers that landing a top job hangs a great deal on the person you ultimately decide to boogie with at Ray's Male Heterosexual Dance Hall.